“Shirley The Medium” is an original recomposition of elements from diverse sources:

 Courage is unable to tell Eustace not to open the box.
 He is a dog and can’t speak English.
 Besides that, the adults don’t listen to him anyway.

-Also, in this episode, one shortcoming is that he needs to please his owners, even though one of them is outright horrible.
-When he digs up a locked box he hands it over to Eustace when he overhears Eustace complaining about his dead brother’s box of money.
+Also, in this episode, one shortcoming is that Courage needs to please his owners, even though one of them is outright horrible.
+When he digs up a locked box he hands it over to Eustace after overhearing Eustace complaining about his dead brother’s box of money.
 This leads to no end of trouble.

 Courage wants to prevent Eustace from opening a box.